kminagawa/ulp-dactyl/README.md

 In order to render the model use one of the [development snapshots from OpenSCAD](https://openscad.org/downloads.html#snapshots).
 This code makes use of the fill function that is not implemented in the last release (from 2021).
 I currently use `OpenSCAD-2023.10.27.ai16657`, later ones should work as well.

+## Quickly iterating
+There's a variable `quickly` in `src/dactyl-manuform.py` that will generate a rough keyboard with some of the most expensive features removed, you can set it to `true` to iterate faster on your design.

 ---